Loading...

 Other ingredients include baking powder.

-So although we've already got some in the self-raising flour, we're adding extra baking flour to make sure it's really light and fluffy.
+So although we've already got some in the self-raising flour, we're adding extra baking powder to make sure it's really light and fluffy.

-And baking powder, as I've already mentioned, produces the carbon dioxide when mixed with the liquid, and with the heat from the oven, it helps to sponge to rise.
+And baking powder, as I've already mentioned, produces the carbon dioxide when mixed with a liquid, and with the heat from the oven, it helps the sponge to rise.

 A, baking powder.